 (And when doesn’t it?)

-A Scrum team is typically relatively small and comprised of 5-9 individuals (including the Scrum Master and Product Owner if these are independent roles).
-More than that is considered problematic in the context of the Agile priority of combining autonomy and freedom with high-performance and quality output.
+A Scrum team was historically relatively small and comprised of 5-9 individuals (including the Scrum Master and Product Owner if these are independent roles).
+More than that was considered problematic in the context of the Agile priority of combining autonomy and freedom with high-performance and quality output.
+However, in recent years Scrum team size has become more flexible.

-Larger Agile software development projects that necessitate more people working on them, but would still like to implement the Scrum framework, can do so by using one of the scaled Scrum approaches like Large-Scale-Scrum (LeSS) or Scrum-of-Scrums.
+Larger Agile software development projects that necessitate more people working on them than considered optimal for a single team but would still like to implement the Scrum framework can use a scaled Scrum approach like Large-Scale-Scrum (LeSS) or Scrum-of-Scrums.
 These approaches see the work split between multiple semi-autonomous but coordinated Scrum teams.

 The Scrum frameworks process is, like all Agile approaches to software development, both iterative and incremental.
 That means development tasks towards a working first iteration of the product are divided into iterations called Sprints in Scrum.